From Allowance to Autonomy: Why Chores Matter

 Subscribe to the Boys Education Series on iTunes

-Joe Hollings, Middle School Dean of Students
+Joe Hollings, Former Middle School Dean of Students at University School

 Joe has a career in education that spans 20 years, including his work at University School for more than 10 years as a teacher and administrator.
 His experience with middle schoolers and their families includes teaching music, serving as class dean, and working as an admission officer.
 He received his master’s and bachelor’s degrees from King’s College in London.